rusher321/SWEET_plus/README.md

 # SWEET_plus
-**Sample-specific weighted correlation network (SWEET)** method is desinged to model SINs by integrating the genome-wide sample weight with the differential correlation between the perturbed and aggregate networks.
+**Sample-specific weighted correlation network (SWEET)** method is designed to model SINs by integrating the genome-wide sample weight with the differential correlation between the perturbed and aggregate networks.

 **SWEET_plus** is an expanded version of SWEET for modeling SINs of two omics-data, eg. bacteria-virome or others.

+Otherwise, I also provide R functions for SWEET and SWEET_plus.

 ## Input File Formats
 - Gene expression matrix (tab-delimited):